ibm-blockchain-wsc/ImmersionWorkshop/docs/connect-part1.md

 2. Click and drag a marble from a member in your org and move it to a member of a different org
 3. Click and drag a marble from a member of a different org and drag it to a member of your org

-Notice that you can give marbles to other orgs but can't take them and think about why this may be the case...
+Notice that you can give marbles to other orgs but can't take them.
+Please think about the logic for why this may be the case for this use case...

-Now close the application by returning to your terminal and typing `ctrl + c` to return your terminal prompt.
+Now close the application by returning to your terminal and typing `ctrl + c` to get back your terminal prompt.

 You have now setup the marbles application.

-Please move on to part 2 where you will deploy this into your cluster.
+Please move on to part 2 where you will deploy this into our Kubernetes cluster.